Manufacturing Analytics Vendor Selection Checklist for 2026

 Named Implementation Manager

-The implementation manager assigned to your project must be named before contract signing.
-The quality of the implementation manager is more important than the quality of the platform for a successful go-live.
-Ask to speak with the assigned implementation manager before you sign.
+The implementation manager must be named before contract signing.
+The quality of that person is more important than the quality of the platform for a successful go-live.
+Ask to speak with them before you sign.

 03